 Cooking steaks on a Blackstone griddle starts well before you actually turn the griddle on.
 It starts with how you prep your meat and set yourself up for success.

-Now there are a ton of ways to prep your steaks before cooking them, whether it be seasoning them with salt only, or setting them out on the counter for an hour before putting them on the griddle, etc. All of that is based on personal preference.
+Now there are a ton of ways to prep your steaks before cooking them, whether it be a simple seasoning with salt only, or bringing them to room temperature before putting them on the griddle, etc. All of that is based on personal preference.
 But one thing that I would recommend to everyone is to dry your meat before seasoning.

 Just remember this: